wheresvic/vic-config/readme.md

 - aliases support
 - not using `offlineimap` and `notmuch` due to non-availablily of realtime sync

+To modify drafts in gmail, need to compose and pick a draft.
+Jumping to the drafts folder and editing a message there will not change anything :(

 # Scripts

 Generally a better idea to copy the scripts rather than creating symlinks.
 If your github account is compromised, this could be a very juicy attack vector :)